UNINETTSigma2/documentation/software/userinstallsw/R.md

     module load R/<version>

+If you do not have specific requirements please use the latest, as of now it is  "R/4.0.0-foss-2020a"

 ## How to install packages as a user
 There might be some packages missing in the R module we have installed or may be you need a different version than what we have.
 In that case you could install the packages yourself.
 For example, following is the procedure to install the package called XYZ by the user *user1* on  SAGA.
-Please Please remmeber to use your username instead of *user1*
+Please remmeber to use your username instead of *user1*

+*The examples is for SAGA*
  -  Login to saga
  -  Load the module